momenalrejjal/Movies-Library/README.md

 6. showing the reviews about movies.
 7. adding movies info to library
 8.showing all data about movies where is stored in the database
+9. update a specific movie in the database.
+10. delete  a specific movie from the database.